Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice: Model Description

 \section{Model Description}

-We model populations as in~\cite{kim2020efficient}.
-Here, we briefly restate the definition of a \emph{coupled pedigree}, the structure manipulated by the \textsc{Rec-Gen} algorithm (definition 3.4 in~\cite{kim2020efficient}) and introduce notation relevant to the description of our modified algorithm.
+We model populations as in Ref.~\citen{kim2020efficient}.
+Here, we briefly restate the definition of a \emph{coupled pedigree}, the structure manipulated by the \textsc{Rec-Gen} algorithm and introduce notation relevant to the description of our modified algorithm.

 A $(N,B,T,\xi)$-\emph{uncoupled pedigree} $\mathcal{U}$ is a directed acyclic graph $(V, E)$ in which vertices $v \in V$ represent individuals and edges $e = (u, v) \in E$ represent the relationship that $u$ is a \emph{parent} of $v$.
 The set of vertices $V$ can be partitioned into $T + 1$ subsets $V_0,\dots,V_T$ so that each $v \in V_i$, $0 \le i < T$ has exactly two in-edges, both of which are from vertices in $V_{i + 1}$.
 The sets $V_i$ represent \emph{generations}, where $V_0$ is the \emph{extant population} and $V_T$ is the \emph{founding population}.
 The size of the founding population $|V_T|$ equals $N$.
 The vertices $V$ also satisfy \emph{monogamy} --- within each generation $V_i$, $i > 0$, the vertices $V_i$ can be partitioned into pairs $(v_1, v_2)$ such that if $u$ is a child of $v_1$ if and only if $u$ is a child of $v_2$; such pairs are called \emph{couples}.
 The number of children of each couple is randomly drawn from the distribution $\xi$.